fabi8bit/dinomizer_drf_pp5/README.md

 ### Asset
 The asset model has a many-to-one relationship with project.
 An asset can only be related to one project.
 It features an image field, used for the cover image, and an assetfield which is a Cloudinaryfield and it's used to for the real asset file.
 It accepts Images, Videos, Audio, and .txt files.
 During the development I was able to upload only images, while the rest of the file types where rejected.
 I had to relay on the Code Institute assistence to fix the issue.
 The problem was on the type of field I choose on the first instance.
-So I changed from filefield to CloudinaryField ([commit 79ce858](https://github.com/fabi8bit/dinomizer_drf_pp5/commit/79ce858321f0b2cc2654c2f977a6952de150bac9))
+So I changed from FileField to CloudinaryField ([commit 79ce858](https://github.com/fabi8bit/dinomizer_drf_pp5/commit/79ce858321f0b2cc2654c2f977a6952de150bac9))

 ### Participant
 Participant model is related to 'owner' and 'project_id'. 'owner' is a User that joins a Project.
 'Project_id' is a Project that is fed by 'owner'.'unique_together' makes sure that a user can't 'double join' the same project.